 Eight of Cups Meaning, Guide And Review

-The Eight of Cups cards is what tarot card players call a Minor Arcana in the tarot deck.
+The Eight of Cups cards is what players call a Minor Arcana in the tarot deck.
 In Latin countries, the cards are used as a game, but across Europe, tarot games aren’t that well-known, and tarot decks are primarily used for divinatory purposes.
 The Eight of Cups card derives its interpretation and meaning from the original Rider-Waite deck.

 Read: Most Beautiful Tarot Decks